Crumb Cakery

 Affiliate Disclosure: I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 This costs you nothing, but by using my links you help support my blog.

-What Type of Pumpkins Do I Use?
+What Type of Pumpkins To Use?

 To make pumpkin purée, skip the jack-o-lantern and acorn squash.
 Jack-o-lanterns would produce watery puree, lacking flavor.
 Acorn squash are lightly sweet, with a mild flavor that could easily get lost in a bowl full of other ingredients.